-These allow you to control the look and, more importantly, the feel of a photograph to tell the story you want to tell, all based on the lighting and subject you’re photographing.
+These allow you to control the look and, more importantly, the feel of a photograph to tell the story you want, all based on the lighting and subject you’re photographing.
 And without any post-processing.

 Styling Film “Recipes”

 You can increase or decrease the base saturation of that film simulation.
-You can increase the contrast in the highlights while decreasing the contrast of the shadows, or vice-versa.
+You can increase the contrast in the highlights while decreasing the contrast of the shadows or vice-versa.
 You can add a realistic film-style grain.
-You can further enrich certain colors with the Color Chrome setting.
-And in newer cameras, you can increase or decrease edge contrast with the Clarity setting, similar to Texture in Lightroom.
+You can further enrich specific colors with the Color Chrome setting.
+In newer cameras, you can increase or decrease edge contrast with the Clarity setting, similar to Texture in Lightroom.

 Experiment with all of these different combinations of Film Simulations and further tweaks to come up with your own custom “film recipes”, which can be saved to your camera and recalled at any time.

-These “film recipes” are similar to processing presets one might save in Lightroom, Photoshop, Capture One, etc. The difference here is that you apply them in the camera prior to pressing the shutter, rather than on the computer later on.
+These “film recipes” are similar to processing presets one might save in Lightroom, Photoshop, Capture One, etc. The difference here is that you apply them in the camera before pressing the shutter, rather than on the computer later on.

 Isn’t that a huge time saver?
-Isn’t that extremely fulfilling to put your camera to your eye, say “this scene calls for this preset”, get your exposure and framing correct, and then be done with the photo?
+Isn’t it extremely fulfilling to put your camera to your eye, say, “this scene calls for this preset,” get your exposure and framing correct, and then be done with the photo?
 If you can do that in the camera, why wouldn’t you?